cxli233/FriendsDontLetFriends/README.md

 ![Don't make pie charts](https://github.com/cxli233/FriendsDontLetFriends/blob/main/Results/dont_pie_chart.svg)

-In this example, we have two groups, each contains 4 sub-category.
+In this example, we have two groups, each contains 4 sub-categories.
 In classic pie charts, the angles (and thus arc lengths & sector area) represent the data.
 The problem is that it is *very* difficult to compare between groups.
 We can visually simplify the pie chart into donut charts, where the data are now represented by arc lengths.